 Image Credit: Two Travelaholics

 First of all, keep your plant to stay healthy at all times.
 Do not let aphids infect it or the Cardamom mosaic virus will attack it, which is one of the most common problems among Cardamom.
-Moreover, avoid high planting that can prevent aeration or waterlogged the soil as this can lead to the rotting of the rhizomes.
+Moreover, avoid high planting that can prevent aeration or waterlogging of the soil as this can lead to the rotting of the rhizomes.

 Spray the foliage regularly in order to increase the humidity level of the plant.
-Do not overwater the plant as this will make the roots to rot and the plant will start to wilt.
+Do not overwater the plant as this will make the roots rot and the plant will start to wilt.
 Furthermore, avoid growing the plant under direct sunlight so as to prevent brown spots from occurring.